Web Component

 ShadowRoot options

-You can specific any attachShadow options in the config object and they are all optional.
+You can specify any attachShadow options in the config object, and they are all optional.
 The default matches their native default values.

 javascript